vashin1/SyncedUI/README.md

 ## FAQ

+**Can I use Clique with pfUI?**
+A pfUI compatible version of Clique can be found [Here](https://github.com/shagu/Clique/releases).
+If you want to keep your current version of Clique, you'll have to apply this [Patch](https://github.com/shagu/Clique/commit/a5ee56c3f803afbdda07bae9cd330e0d4a75d75a).

 **How can I enable mouseover cast?**
 Create a macro with "/pfcast SPELLNAME".
+If you also want to see the cooldown, You might want to add "/run if nil then CastSpellByName("SPELLNAME") end" on top of the macro.

 **How can I get more modes for DPSMate?**
 Download DPSMate here https://github.com/Geigerkind/DPSMate/releases and add what modes you want and enable like any other addon.
 (Currently using b101)